 It's easy to think you 'flip the rules' for weight loss to gain weight.
 So instead of avoiding calorie-dense foods, you actively choose them!
-However, it's not that straight forward.
+However, it's not quite that straightforward.

-Don't be tempted to head straight for indulgent foods we all know are high in calories – such as takeaways, fried food and chocolate.
-Although these are fine in moderation and will certainly contribute to weight gain, they have little other nutritional benefits.
-They are often high in saturated fat, salt and sugar, leading to an increased risk of type 2 diabetes and elevated blood cholesterol.
+It's important to avoid the temptation to head straight for indulgent foods we all know are high in calories – such as takeaways, fried food and chocolate.
+Although these are fine in moderation, and will most likely contribute to weight gain if they lead to a calorie surplus, they have less nutritional benefit than other healthier choices.
+They are often high in saturated fat, salt and sugar, and an excess intake of these nutrients can lead to an increased risk of things like type 2 diabetes and elevated blood cholesterol – regardless of whether you're a healthy weight or not.

 You should choose both calorie-dense AND nutritious foods – this is the winning combo for healthy weight gain!